 The question comes up; what kind of coffee grinder should you get?

-In this article I’ll be going over the different types of coffee grinders, how grind size can affect the taste of your coffee, and my recommendations of some of the best coffee grinders.
+In this article, I’ll be going over the different types of coffee grinders, how grind size can affect the taste of your coffee, and my recommendations for some of the best coffee grinders.

 To make a good cup of coffee, you need to grind your own coffee beans.
-This is because when you buy pre-ground coffee you have no idea how long its been since the coffee was ground or how long its been on the shelf.
+This is because when you buy pre-ground coffee you have no idea how long it has been since the coffee was ground or how long it has been on the shelf.

 The second reason why you choose a certain grind size is for specific extraction times.
 The different grind sizes get released at different rates based on their specific surface areas.
 This affects how quickly or slowly the flavor is extracted, thus the taste.
 Smaller grind sizes are released faster than larger grind sizes.